kzr8/moe-junyuanpri/_cca/Visual & Performing Arts Group/Malay Dance.md

 ![](/images/MALAY%20DANCE_0294%20FORMAL.jpeg)

 We aim to develop our members into graceful and skilled dancers, and confident performers.
-The pupils will learn the 5 basic traditional Malay dance moves – Asli, Inang, Joget, Masri & Zapin.
+The pupils will learn the 5 basic traditional Malay dance moves – Asli, Inang, Joget, Masri &amp; Zapin.
 The pupils will be given the opportunity to showcase their talents during school events and in the Singapore Youth Festival (SYF).

 ---